openplans/shareabouts/doc/CONFIG.md

     EMAIL_PORT
     EMAIL_USE_TLS

-Refer to your email provider's instructions on configuring a client for sending email with SMTP
+Refer to your email provider's instructions on configuring a client for sending email with SMTP.
+Also, if you would like to also be notified of new places posted, you can add yourself to a BCC list for each email by setting the following variable to a comma-separated list of email addresses:

+    EMAIL_NOTIFICATIONS_BCC

 To change the subject or body of the email that is sent to users, create templates called *new_place_email_subject.txt* and *new_place_email_body.txt* respectively in your flavor's *templates/* folder.
 These should templates have the variables `request`, `config`, and `place` in the context.
 See the file *src/sa_web/templates/new_place_email_body.txt* for an example.